aslamchandio/aslamchandio/README.md

 <h3> 👨🏻‍💻 &nbsp;About Me</h3>

-🏢 I’m currently working as **Cloud & DevOps Engineer** 🌱 I’m currently working on **Setting up infra using Terraform over GCP & AWS** 💬 Ask me about **DevOps Tools and Practices**
+🏢 I’m currently working as **Cloud & DevOps Engineer**

+🌱 I’m currently working on **Setting up infra using Terraform over GCP & AWS**

+💬 Ask me about **DevOps Tools and Practices**

 📫 You can reach me at **aslam.chandio03@gmail.com**

-💡 &nbsp;I like to explore new technologies .\
+💡 I like to explore new technologies .

-🌱 &nbsp;I'm on track for learning more about Devops, Systems Design, and Cloud Architecture.\
+🌱 I'm on track for learning more about Devops, Systems Design, and Cloud Architecture.

-✍️ &nbsp;In my free time, I pursue Graphic Design and Blog Writing as hobbies/side hustles.\
+✍️ In my free time, I pursue Graphic Design and Blog Writing as hobbies/side hustles.

-💬 &nbsp;Feel free to reach out to me for pro bono consulting and volunteering, or just for some interesting discussion.\
+💬 Feel free to reach out to me for pro bono consulting and volunteering, or just for some interesting discussion.

 <img alt="Night Coding" src="https://raw.githubusercontent.com/AVS1508/AVS1508/master/assets/Night-Coding.gif" align="right"/>